E10 - Year Structure

 Line column

-2. Every class (except Study classes created in the timetable file) must have an entry in the Line or Link column, or both.
+• Every class (except system-defined Study classes) must have an entry in the Line or Link column, or both.

-5. If both the Line and the Link columns for a class are empty, E10 will be confused and there will be a row called 'Error classes' in the first table of Period allocations.
+• If both Line and Link columns are empty, the system will be confused and there will be a row called 'Error classes' in the first table of Period allocations.

 Spread

-1. If all classes on a line have the same number of periods (length of the line). all classes must have the same Spread entry.
+• If all classes on a line have the same number of periods then all classes must have the same Spread entry.

 Period allocations